 Although at PM Workshops, we mostly adhere to project management methodology developed by the Project Management Institute (PMI,) we also recognize that there are variations within PMI, such as CAPM, PMI-ACP, or Disciplined Agile; as well as other methodologies, such as PRINCE2 and the Certified Scrum Master.
 In general, there are at least ten or so well-known certifications, and they are all worth attaining, so how do you choose the one that is best for you and your organization?

 Project Management Certification – Workshops for Passing the PMP

 At PM Workshops, we typically start by asking our clients to consider the following before starting to prepare for certification:

 - The types of projects they work on.
-If they work on projects, such as construction where the project lifecycle is typically predictive, then the PMP, PRINCE2, or other similar certification might be best.
+If they work on projects, such as construction, where the project lifecycle is typically predictive, then the PMP, PRINCE2, or other similar certification might be best.
 However, if they work on quick turnaround projects dependent on changing technology, such as IT, then the PMI-ACP or Disciplined Agile might be a better fit.

 - Their short-and medium-term plans.
 Many of us often consider a career change at some point.
-Therefore, if you are serious about working on different projects, a different industry, or going off on your own and launching a start-up, then plan accordingly now and seek out a certification that will best serve you in your new career.
+Therefore, if you are serious about working on different projects, another industry, or going off on your own and launching a start-up, then plan accordingly now and seek out a certification that will best serve you in your new career.